akandola96/Ab_Subgroup_Assignment/README.md

 # Antibody Subgroup Assignment

 This repository contains the code created for my MSci Biochemistry project at UCL.
-Created with Andrew Martin.

 Core analysis code consists of data_extraction.py, blast.py, derive_profiles.py, and core_analysis.py.
 For each distinct organism each of these scripts were repeated.